Pabst Visitor Center & Gallery

 Sorensen Walkway

-The path from the entryway to the outdoor sculptures, Celebration by ACA Founder Doris Leeper and Great Green Whale by Master Artist Gio Pomodoro and Associates, was sponsored by Gary and Barbara Sorensen.
+The path from the entryway to the outdoor sculptures, Celebration by ACA Founder Doris Leeper and Great Green Whale by Mentoring Artist Gio Pomodoro and Associates, was sponsored by Gary and Barbara Sorensen.

 About the Architect